MathyouMB/website/src/content/articles/hidden-cost-of-remote-work-on-developer-growth.md

 As you’d expect from the onsite, I was tasked with sharing ideas and providing real-time feedback.
 However, I noticed something unexpected—my contributions didn’t resonate the way they typically do when I’m speaking with other developers.

-At first, I was confused.
-While I wouldn’t claim to be a top-tier speaker, I’ve always felt confident in my ability to tailor my message for different demographics of people, particularly during presentations and situations I have ample time to prepare and consider what examples will best resonate with the expected crowd.

-Upon reflection, I realized that my day-to-day work rarely demands adapting my communication on the fly—a stark contrast to scenarios where I have the time to prepare.

-Most of my interactions are with fellow developers, where the focus is on technical details (something I'm definitely better at) rather than conveying customer or business-facing value.
-When I do need to address broader audiences—such as during demos or stakeholder presentations—it’s typically after having had the opportunity to prepare thoroughly.
+At first, I was puzzled.
+While I wouldn’t call myself an exceptional speaker, I’ve always felt confident in tailoring my message to suit the audience—at least when I’ve had the time to prepare.
+Upon reflection, I realized that my day-to-day work rarely requires me to adapt my communication **on the fly**, and this lack of practice may be holding me back in situations that demand spontaneity.
+Most of my normal work interactions are with fellow developers, where the focus is on technical details (something I'm definitely better at) rather than conveying customer or business-facing value.

 To some extent, this is an expected outcome of remote work, where the casual, spontaneous conversations you'd have in an office setting with members of other departments are largely absent.

-However, I think there are some aspects of specifically “developer remote work culture” that have made it even more challenging for individuals at my career stage to practice these skills.
+Althought it's definitely true that in choosing to work remotely, I've choosen to lose the growth I'd get through those hallway style conversations, I think there are some aspects of specifically “developer remote work culture” that have made it even more challenging for individuals at my career stage to practice these skills.

-Since starting my first “real job” in 2019, I’ve worked remotely for eight different development organizations and one thing that has been consistent across the board is that **developers tend to be very meeting adverse.**
+Since starting my first “real job” in 2019, I’ve worked remotely for eight different development organizations and one consistency across them all is that **developers tend to be very meeting adverse.**

 And honestly, I get it.
 I’ve also rolled my eyes at unnecessary rituals with over-the-top names like “pre-pre refinements” or “retrospective retrospectives.”
 I’ve sat through countless corporate presentations and town halls, knowing full well that many of the topics—like quarterly earnings or company mission statements—would never directly impact my day-to-day work.